NVIDIA/workbench-example-hybrid-rag/README.md

     - Click **Clone Project** and enter the repo URL of your newly-forked repo.
     - AI Workbench will automatically clone the repo and build out the project environment, which can take several minutes to complete.
     - Upon `Build Complete`, navigate to **Environment** > **Secrets** > **NVCF_RUN_KEY** > **Configure** and paste in your NVCF run key as a project secret.
-    - Select **Open Chat** on the top right, and the Gradio app will open in a browser.
+    - Select **Open Chat** on the top right of the AI Workbench window, and the Gradio app will open in a browser.
 4. **In the Gradio Chat app**:
     - Click **Set up RAG Backend**.
 This triggers a one-time backend build which can take a few moments to initialize.
     - Select the **Cloud** option, select a model family and model name, and submit a query.